Zimbabwe

 We support hearing screenings for infants, children, and adolescents.
 We provide access to diagnosis and hearing aids and fund internships for trained audiology professionals.
 Additionally, we offer continuing education and training for professionals.

-- Graduates receive internship placements to apply their academic knowledge in clinical practice
+• Engage and grow the trainee program with the University of Zimbabwe where graduates receive internship placements to apply their academic knowledge in clinical practice.

 Our Partner